-My motley crew of rabbits are ones I’ve collected over the years plus a couple I picked up at the thrift store.
+My motley crew of rabbits are ones I’ve collected over the years, plus a couple I picked up at the thrift store.

 Here they are looking all eager for their new makeover.
-Some cute, one a little creepy, and none really going together.
+Some cute, one a little creepy, and none really going together:

-First I cleaned them with soap and water and let them thoroughly dry.
+1. First I cleaned them with soap and water and let them thoroughly dry.

-Then I sprayed a couple of light coats of the spray paint on each side, making sure they were no longer tacky before turning them.
+2. Then I sprayed a couple of light coats of the spray paint on each side, making sure they were no longer tacky before turning them.

 And that was all!
 Is that the easiest Easter craft ever?

 Now that I’m hooked by how cute these are, I’ll be on the lookout for good candidates at the thrift store to add to this collection.

-When I see them sitting there, they remind me of one of my favorite Easter childhood memories which was waking up to a basketful of goodies on Easter Sunday.
+They remind me of one of my favorite Easter childhood memories which was waking up to a basketful of goodies nestled among our dyed Easter eggs from the Easter Bunny.
 I still buy chocolate bunnies for my adult kids when they are here at Easter.